eerimoq/bitstruct/README.rst

 - Text and raw must be a multiple of 8 bits.

-- Bit endianness and byte order are not supported.
+- Bit endianness and byte order are not yet supported.

 - No range checks for integers less than 64 bits.

 - ``byteswap()`` can only swap 1, 2, 4 and 8 bytes.

+- Whitespaces in format strings are not yet supported.

 See `cbitstruct`_ for its limitations.